ur-tcs/programming-2-ex-12/README.md

 ## Theory of Huffman codes

-I asked around whether students were already familiar with Huffman codes, and they were not.
-This section should explain the theory in detail, roughly covering "Theory of Huffman Coding" from EPFL.
-I'd (Franziska) like to do that part if that's ok.
+Tody's exercise is about Huffman coding.
 Huffman coding is a lossless (i.e., keeping all information) compression algorithm that can be used to compress lists of symbols.
 It’s widely used in data compression tasks such as file archiving.
 For example, huffman coding is used in [Gzip](https://en.wikipedia.org/wiki/Gzip).

 ### Idea